Teams, tales and tips – a guide to the local game

 Bristol is the home of a fierce cross-city rivalry between two sides formed in the Victorian era.
-Despite this longevity, deep in rugby country, these clubs have never won major silverware as far as football is concerned – with the solitary exception of the Welsh Cup.
+Despite this longevity, these clubs deep in rugby country have never won major silverware as far as football is concerned – with the solitary exception of the Welsh Cup.

 City, Welsh Cup winners in 1934, are the only one of the two to have attained top-flight status and reach an FA Cup final.
 But Rovers, forced to play a 40-minute drive away in Bath for ten years, are still able to attract a Conference record 47,000 crowd for a play-off final at Wembley.
-And now, with Jordanian billionaires the Al-Qadi family as majority shareholders, The Pirates have plans for a new stadium in Frenchay.
+Backed by Jordanian billionaires the Al-Qadi family as majority shareholders, the Pirates have plans for a new training facility at Almondsbury.

-The move would keep Rovers in its heartland of north Bristol, site of the club’s revered, long-term home of Eastville.
+The Rovers heartland is north Bristol, site of the club’s revered, long-term home of Eastville.
 Set alongside a gasworks whose smells drifted over the ground, Eastville hosted Rovers for 90 years until 1986, home fans gathered at the legendary Tote End.
-Also staging greyhound racing and speedway, Eastville gave rise to the club’s alternative nickname of The Gas, first used derogatively by City fans.
+Also staging greyhound racing and speedway, Eastville gave rise to the club’s alternative nickname of The Gas, first used by City fans.

 While Rovers have their fan base in north and east Bristol, City reside across the River Avon, on the south side of town.
 In fact, the club was founded as Bristol South End in 1894, merging with nearby Bedminster FC in 1900 when the new club moved into City’s current home of Ashton Gate.

-Even though their last league fixture came in 2001, and the Gloucestershire Cup was stopped in 1996, a meaningless cup fixture in 2013 led to several injuries and arrests.
+Their last league fixture came in 2001, and the Gloucestershire Cup was stopped in 1996.
+An apparently meaningless cup fixture in 2013 led to several injuries and arrests.

 While Rovers’ Memorial Stadium is looking its age, modernisation of Ashton Gate was completed before the 2016-17 season.
-A 27,000-capacity all-seater, City’s stadium has also staged two England under-21 internationals.
+A 27,000-capacity all-seater, City’s stadium has also staged three England under-21 internationals.

 Previous speculation about Ashton Gate and long-term doubt over Rovers’ future home has long prompted critical debate.
 Why can the city made famous by Isambard Kingdom Brunel not build anything?

-But now with wherewithal to match the will, a deserving solid fan base, and two promotions in as many seasons, Rovers must surely be looking at a brighter future than the dismal days of the 1980s.
+But now with wherewithal to match the will, a deserving solid fan base and Football League status, Rovers must surely be looking at a brighter future than the dismal days of the 1980s.

 Now a major budget hub, Bristol Airport is 13km (8 miles) south-west of town.
-The Bristol Flyer bus (£7 single/£11 return) runs every 10-15min to stop 8/9 at Bristol Temple Meads train station (journey time 20min), Bristol bus station and the city centre.
+The Bristol Airport Flyer bus (£8 single/£13 return) runs every 20mins to stop 8/9 at Bristol Temple Meads train station (journey time 20mins), Bristol bus station and the city centre.
 The bus station is tucked away up a steep slope close to the city centre.

 Bristol has two train stations: Temple Meads and Bristol Parkway.
 Temple Meads is closer to town and Bristol City, Parkway closer to Bristol Rovers.